zziger/multiplayer-hardcore/README.md

 This mod requires Fabric API.

+This mod is disabled by default in singleplayer worlds.
+If you want to use it, you need to enable it in the MidnightLib config menu (either from ModMenu, or icon near difficulty picker in settings).
+Make sure to reenter your world after you change this setting.

 ## Config

 - `defaultLives` - Default amount of lives given to a new player.
 Also affects minimum heart count in player list.